BRAIN AND SPINE

 Atlanta Brain and Spine Care is metro Atlanta’s leading neurosurgery practice, offering effective and compassionate care to our patients.
 We have been treating spinal disorders and injuries since our inception in 2003.

 Our dedicated team of neurosurgeons offer patients access to some of the world’s most advanced surgical treatments and procedures.
 We customize treatment plans based on proven techniques and utilize the most minimally invasive options available.
-Our skilled team of eight U.S. Board Certified Neurosurgeons specialize in providing treatment of herniated discs, spinal stenosis, spinal tumors, and other conditions.
+Our skilled team of seven U.S. Board Certified Neurosurgeons specialize in providing treatment of herniated discs, spinal stenosis, spinal tumors, and other conditions.

 Call 404-350-0106 today to learn more about our neurosurgery options or to make an appointment to speak with a spine specialist at one of our area offices.